KenjiroShiraishi/ai-use-policy-in-scholarly-writing/README.md

 This project is part of a broader initiative to promote responsible AI use, reproducibility, and trust in scientific publishing.

+📝 We recommend that all prompts and AI interactions used during manuscript preparation be saved as PDF files.
+These should be retained by the authors and made available to journal editors upon request, to ensure transparency and accountability in the writing process.

 📘 If you're submitting to NEJM AI, BMJ, or JAMA, feel free to reuse and modify these templates.

 ---